Is a landlord insurance policy legally required?

 Do you provide tenant default insurance?

 Our rent guarantee cover can help when tenants don’t pay rent.
 This rent insurance is available with three different excess choices.
 The prices for these options are on our rent guarantee page.

 Having cover in place to help with legal costs can be helpful when renting a property to tenants.
-Our Landlord Insurance cover may help with a range of legal expenses.
+Our policy may help with a range of legal expenses.
 This includes landlord liability insurance, which provides cover for when there is an accident caused by a problem with your property.
-For example, if a carpet is not fitted correctly, causing a tenant to trip over, and they decide to sue you*.
+For example, if a carpet is not fitted correctly, causing a tenant to trip over, and they decide to sue you.

 What is index linking?

 When you insure a property, you will have to state the buildings sum that you wish to insure.
 This is the cost of rebuilding the entire property.
 Index linking is the process of tracking changes to the rebuild cost, to ensure the buildings sum insured remains correct.

 We provide a monthly check of the rebuild cost for you as part of our index linking cover.
 Your premium will not increase during the current term of insurance if the rebuild cost goes up, but any changes will be reflected at the renewal period.

 For your added protection should the index fall, we will not reduce the sum insured*.